guyifan0418/visualization_portfolio/final_project_p2.md

 ### Key Insights and Observations
 - **Clarity of Visualizations:**
-  - The line chart was well-received, but one interviewee suggested adding a label directly on the vertical marker for clarity.
+  - The line chart was well-received, but one interviewee suggested adding reference panels to better signal daytime vs. nighttime.
   - The heatmap was considered visually striking but lacked sufficient context without a legend explaining intensity levels.
 - **Narrative Flow:**
-  - All participants found the narrative logical but suggested moving the demographic context (choropleth map) earlier in the story to set the stage.
+  - All participants found the narrative logical but suggested moving to the conclusion part faster.
 - **Interactivity:**
-  - Two participants recommended adding filters for time and crime type to allow readers to explore the data interactively.
+  - Two participants recommended embedding the Tableau heatmaps directly in Shorthand to allow readers to explore the data interactively.
-- **Choropleth Map:**
-  - One participant noted that combining population density and crime rates in a single visualization was slightly confusing.
-Separating them into two graphs was suggested.

-### Key Quotes
-- "The line chart is intuitive but could benefit from more direct labeling on the intervention marker."
-- "The heatmap is great at showing spatial differences, but I wish I could filter it by crime type."
-- "Demographic context is essential, but placing it earlier in the story would help frame the problem better."

 ### Planned Changes
 Based on feedback, the following changes will be implemented:
-1. Add a direct label to the intervention marker in the line chart.
+1. Add a direct label and reference panel to signal daytime and nighttime in the line chart.
-2. Include a legend for the heatmap to clarify the intensity scale.
+2. Include annotation for the heatmap to clarify what each intense area demonstrates.
-3. Separate population density and crime rates in the choropleth map into two visualizations.
-4. Explore adding interactivity to the visualizations in Tableau, such as time and crime type filters.
+3. Explore adding interactivity to the visualizations in Tableau, and embed into Shorthand.
-5. Adjust the narrative flow to present demographic context earlier in the story.
+5. Adjust the narrative flow to present conclusion earlier in the story.

 ---